Arabic verbs: Inflectional categories

 Each particular lexical verb is specified by four stems, two each for the active and passive voices.
-In a particular voice, one stem (the past stem) is used for the past tense, and the other (the non-past stem) is used for the present and future tenses, along with non-indicative moods, e.g. subjunctive and imperative.
-The past and non-past stems are sometimes also called the perfective stem and imperfective stem, respectively, based on a traditional misinterpretation of Arabic stems as representing grammatical aspect rather than grammatical tense.
-(Although there is still some disagreement about the interpretation of the stems as tense or aspect, the dominant current view is that the stems simply represent tense, sometimes of a relative rather than absolute nature.
-There are some unusual usages of the stems in certain contexts that were once interpreted as indicating aspectual distinctions, but are now thought to simply be idiosyncratic constructions that do not neatly fit into any aspectual paradigm.)
+In a particular voice, one stem (the perfective stem) is usually used for the past tense, and the other (the imperfective stem) is usually used for the present and future tenses, along with non-indicative moods, e.g. subjunctive and imperative.
+Though there is still some disagreement about the interpretation of the stems as tense or aspect, the dominant current view is that the stems represent aspect, sometimes of a relative rather than absolute nature.
+In this system of classification, the ostensibly "past" and "non-past" stems are called the perfective stem and imperfective stem.

 To the past stem, suffixes are added to mark the verb for person, number and gender, while to the non-past stem, a combination of prefixes and suffixes are added.
 (Very approximately, the prefixes specify the person and the suffixes indicate number and gender.)
 A total of 13 forms exist for each of the two stems, specifying person (first, second or third); number (singular, dual or plural); and gender (masculine or feminine).

 There are six separate moods in the non-past: indicative, imperative, subjunctive, jussive, short energetic and long energetic.
 The moods are generally marked by suffixes.
 When no number suffix is present, the endings are -u for indicative, -a for subjunctive, no ending for imperative and jussive, ـَنْ -an for shorter energetic, ـَنَّ -anna for longer energetic.
 When number suffixes are present, the moods are either distinguished by different forms of the suffixes (e.g. ـُونَ -ūna for masculine plural indicative vs. ـُو -ū for masculine plural subjunctive/imperative/jussive), or not distinguished at all.
 The imperative exists only in the second person and is distinguished from the jussive by the lack of the normal second-person prefix ـت ta-/tu-.

 The third person masculine singular past tense form serves as the "dictionary form" used to identify a verb, similar to the infinitive in English.
 (Arabic has no infinitive.)
 For example, the verb meaning 'write' is often specified as كَتَبَ kataba, which actually means 'he wrote'.
 This indicates that the past-tense stem is كَتَبْـ katab-; the corresponding non-past stem is ـكْتُبْـ -ktub-, as in يَكْتُبُ yaktubu 'he writes'.
 Using the third person masculine singular as the dictionary citation form is more useful in that the vowels that appear in the remaining present tense forms are evident.
 Especially in form I verbs, without prior knowledge, these vowels are often not evident based purely on the past-tense forms.